 Tactile and Touch Sensors

-Serving as the digital "skin" for autonomous mobile robots, tactile sensors provide the critical last line of defense for safety and enable precise interaction with the physical world.
-From emergency bumpers to delicate gripper feedback, these sensors ensure AGVs operate seamlessly in dynamic environments.
+Acting as the digital 'skin' for autonomous mobile robots, tactile sensors deliver that vital final safety net and enable spot-on interaction with the real world.
+From emergency bumpers to gripper feedback, they let AGVs thrive in changing environments.

 Core Concepts